 With dual-mono amplifiers, there is better stereo separation and no crosstalk.
 An added benefit of having a separate power supply for each channel is that the unit will tend to be capable of handling higher current/power demands.

-Though a dual-mono amp could be used for improved stereo audio, it’s more often used (as the name would suggest) to amplifier two independent mono signals.
+Though a dual-mono amp could be used for improved stereo audio, it’s more often used (as the name would suggest) to amplify two independent mono signals.

 The ATC P1 Pro (link to check the price at Sweetwater) is a superb example of a dual-mono power amplifier.